hnb0423/Project_8_Airline_Cancellation_and_Delay_Time_Prediction/README.md

 Compute a series of plots, including bar charts, time series line charts, and map plot.
 Generate useful insights from data.

 ## Feature engineering:
+Construct "season" column based on flight date <br/>
 Encode categorical variables. <br/>
 Utilize SMOTE resampling method to resolve the issue of imbalanced response variables for airline cancellation prediction. <br/>
 Standardize data for regression predictive analysis. <br/>

 ## Models Construction and Evaluation:
+Split data into 80% train and 20% test.
+Apply 3-fold cross validation to the train dataset.
+Then, make predictions with the best models.

+### Airline Delay Time Prediction
+Apply random forest, multiple linear regression, and penalized multiple linear regression (lasso, ridge, and elastic net) to train models.
+Since multiple linear regression has the lowest RMSE, I use this model to make predictions.
+### Airline Cancellation Prediction
-Apply logistic regression random forest, logistic regression, and GRNN nerual network to training dataset.Plot confusion matrix and ROC curves.
-For stroke dataset, random forest has the highest accuracy, and for heart disease dataset, GRNN nerual network performs the best.
+Apply random forest, logistic regression, penalized logistic regression (lasso, ridge, and elastic net) to train models.
+Since logistic regresison has the highest accuracy, I use this model to make predictions.